sm2774us/trading_strategies/README.md

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back To Top-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>

 ### 3) Index Arbitrage:
+- __Index Arbitrage__ exploits price discrepancies between an index and its constituent components.
+When the sum of the components' prices diverges from the index's price, arbitrageurs can buy the undervalued and sell the overvalued.
+- __Key Steps:__
+    - __Monitor Index vs. Components:__ Track the price of the index and the weighted sum of its components.
+    - __Identify Discrepancies:__ When significant deviations occur, execute trades expecting convergence.
+- __Use Cases:__
+    - __Equities:__ Index ETFs vs. underlying stocks.
+    - __Futures:__ Index futures vs. spot indices.

 __Explanation:__
 Index arbitrage involves trading the price differential between a stock index and the individual stocks constituting the index.
 Traders exploit discrepancies between the index price and the combined prices of the individual stocks to profit from mean reversion.